alejofl/password-utilities/README.md

 ## Examples of Usage

-Generate a strong password with a length of 12 characters:
+Generate a strong password with a length of 12 characters.
+This will be a strong password, checked with the `isStrongPassword` function:

 ```js
 import { generateStrongPassword } from '@alejofl/password-utilities';